Home Inspection Cost in Florida (2026 Guide)

 Attention: Every $500 inspection can uncover $15,000 in costly repairs.
 But why stop at saving on inspections?

-Interest: With reAlpha, you don’t just avoid hidden home problems—you also unlock up to 75% of your buyer agent commission back.
+Interest: With reAlpha, you don’t just avoid hidden home problems - you also unlock cash back from your buyer agent commission.

 Desire: That’s real cash you can use to: